Tutorial: Plotting projected electronic band structures with solid color and value-scaled width/size

 In this example, we use four filters: one for Sr, two for Ti, and one for O. Keep line width and marker size settings consistent across filters for a fair visual comparison.

-After adjusting the selected filters click on plot to generate the projected electronic band structure.
+After confirming your filter selections, click Plot to generate the projected electronic band structure.

 Projected solid-color band structure for SrTiO3